shalabh2101/Mental-Health-in-Tech-Industry-Machine-Learning/README.md

 ## Design Thinking

 **Persona**: The application is designed to help employers build a workspace that is supportive of the employee’s mental health conditions and does not stigmatize mental health issues.
+It will also help the employer to assign a mentor from organisation  based on similar personalities to help the affected person.

 **Hill Statement:**